eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 Mind the indentation!

 It is very important to maintain the indentation of the elements, since it defines the hierarchy of each element.
-Many of the errors you'll find when knitting will have their roots in problems in the header indentation.
+Many of the errors you'll find when knitting will be rooted in indentation issues.
 </div>

 #### Code chunks